matthewjselby/SwiftUILineGraph/README.md

 ]
 ```

-The LineGraph component will provide a smoothed line graph (smoothing based on Catmull-Rom splines):
+The LineGraph component will provide a smoothed line graph (smoothing based on Catmull-Rom splines) - credit to André Lind for some of the base Catmull-Rom [code](https://github.com/andrelind/swift-catmullrom):

 ![screenshot](SmoothLineGraph/Github/screenshot.png)